carpentries-incubator/genome-mining/_episodes/05-bigscape.md

 {: .output}

-And because the names are somewhat cryptic, they could be repeated, and we will rename the `gbks`, for them to include the genome name.
+And because the names are somewhat cryptic, they could be repeated, so we will rename the `gbks` for them to include the genome name.

 Copy the following script to a file named `change-name.sh` using `nano`:
 ~~~
-# This script is to rename the antiSMASH gbks for them to include the species and strain names, taken from the folder name.
+# This script is to rename the antiSMASH gbks for them to include the species and strain names, taken from the directory name.
-# The argument it requires is the name of the folder with the AntiSMASH output, which must NOT contain a slash at the end.
+# The argument it requires is the name of the directory with the AntiSMASH output, which must NOT contain a slash at the end.

-# Usage for one AntiSMASH output folder:
+# Usage for one AntiSMASH output directory:
 # 	sh change-names.sh <folder>

-# Usage for multiple AntiSMASH output folders:
+# Usage for multiple AntiSMASH output directory:
-# 	for species in <output folder pattern*>
+# 	for species in <output-directory-pattern*>
 # 		do
 # 			sh change-names.sh $species
 # 		done

-ls -1 "$1"/*region*gbk | while read line # enlist the gbks of all regions in the folder and start a while loop
+ls -1 "$1"/*region*gbk | while read line # enlist the gbks of all regions in the directory and start a while loop
  do
-	dir=$(echo $line | cut -d'/' -f1) # save the folder name in a variable
+	dir=$(echo $line | cut -d'/' -f1) # save the directory name in a variable
 	file=$(echo $line | cut -d'/' -f2) # save the file name in a variable
     for directory in $dir
         do
-        	cd $directory # enter the folder
+        	cd $directory # enter the directory
-            newfile=$(echo $dir-$file) # make a new variable that fuses the folder name with the file name
+            newfile=$(echo $dir-$file) # make a new variable that fuses the directory name with the file name
  			echo "Renaming" $file " to" $newfile # print a message showing the old and new file names
  			mv $file $newfile # rename
- 			cd .. # return to main folder befor it beggins again
+ 			cd .. # return to main directory befor it beggins again
  		done
  done
 ~~~
 {: .language-bash}

-Run the script for all the folders:
+Run the script for all the directory:
 ~~~
 for species in Streptococcus_agalactiae_*
 	do